andyzeyher/Monster-Battle-Game/README.md

 # Monster-Battle-Game
 Monster battling game similar to a pokemon battle.
+Meant to demonstate the use of inheritance and ABC class methods.